top of page

 Impact

 The pupils finish Key Stage 3 with the ability to look after themselves and the knowledge of what is good for them.
-The subject is popular at GCSE, with some years having two full classes plus a BTEC class.
+The subject is popular at GCSE, with some years having two full classes.

 Food Preparation and Nutrition provides pupils with the skills to continue pursuing catering apprenticeships, further study into health and nutrition and its strong links with P.E and Science have enabled pupils to continue with specific focus in these areas.